 A student admitted to student teaching is expected to make satisfactory progress during the teaching phase of this program.
 If satisfactory progress is not maintained after the student has had adequate notification and opportunity to meet the standards, a committee composed of the cooperating teacher, the college supervisor and other members of the teacher education committee will determine whether or not the student will be allowed to complete student teaching and under what conditions.

-Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the dean of faculty a written appeal of the decision within 30 days following their notification of the decision.
-The dean of faculty will provide a written acknowledgment of the appeal within seven days.
-The dean of faculty will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
+Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the vice president for academic affairs a written appeal of the decision within 30 days following their notification of the decision.
+The vice president for academic affairs will provide a written acknowledgment of the appeal within seven days.
+The vice president for academic affairs will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
 This decision will be final.

 Students are typically placed in area schools for a traditional student teaching experience.
 A non-traditional student teaching assignment is defined as any placement outside of an approximate 60 miles radius from the Northwestern College campus.
 Any non-traditional assignment may require the student to assist in providing information for the student teaching coordinator in making the placement.